fennel-ai/client/docs/pages/api-reference/operators.md

 1. `func: Callable[pd.DataFrame, pd.Series[bool]]` - positional argument, that specifies the filter function which is expected to return a series of booleans.;

-More details and examples on the filter operator can be found in the [filter section](/datasets/operators#Filter).

 ### Transform

 Fennel allows you to transform a dataset using the `transform` operator.